Psychiatric Service Dog for Eating Disorders — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Do eating disorders qualify for a Psychiatric Service Dog in Michigan?
+Do eating disorders qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Anorexia nervosa, bulimia nervosa, and binge-eating disorder qualify under the ADA when they substantially limit major life activities as certified by a Michigan-licensed mental health professional.
+Anorexia nervosa, bulimia nervosa, and binge-eating disorder qualify under the ADA when they substantially limit major life activities as certified by a licensed mental health professional.

 What tasks must an eating disorder PSD perform?